nhn/tui.calendar/apps/vue-calendar/README.md

 ### Load

 You can use Toast UI Calendar for Vue as moudule format or namespace.
 Also you can use Single File Component (SFC of Vue).
-When using module format and SFC, you should load `toastui-calendar.css` in the script.

 ```js
 /* ES6 module in Node.js environment */